 Section 3.
 Official Papers.
 All official records of the Board shall be open for public inspection.
 Further, the official records of the Board shall be kept on file in the Department of Education for a period of five years, after which the record shall be maintained in accordance with the Records Retention and Disposition Schedule prescribed by the Library of Virginia.

+In accordance with § 22.1-14 of the Code of Virginia, the minutes of each meeting of the Board shall be signed by the person presiding at such meeting.
 Minutes of all meetings shall be filed electronically, as required by § 2.2-3707.1 of the Code of Virginia.
 Draft minutes of meetings shall be posted as soon as possible but no later than ten working days after the conclusion of the meeting.
-Final approved meeting minutes shall be posted within three working days of final approval of the minutes.
+Final approved minutes shall be posted within three working days of final approval.

 Section 4.
 Compensation and Expenses.
-Members of the Board may receive a per diem, or portion thereof, in an amount set by the General Assembly while attending regular and special meetings of the Board or while participating in Board-related activities pursuant to § 2.2-2813 of the Code of Virginia.
+Members of the Board may receive a per diem, or portion thereof, in an amount set by the General Assembly, while attending regular and special meetings of the Board or while participating in Board-related activities pursuant to § 2.2-2813 of the Code of Virginia.
 The members of the Board may receive reimbursement for reasonable expenses incurred while attending meetings of the Board or any committee thereof, or in performing duties as a member of the Board, in accordance with applicable state laws and regulations.
 Board members are encouraged to attend at least one regional or national meeting per year related to the responsibilities of the Board of Education.
 Reimbursement may be available for expenses to attend such meetings at the discretion of the Secretary.

 ARTICLE TWELVE: AMENDMENTS